eVAL-Agency/net-diag/README.md

 Scan a network, (starting with a single host), for neighbors and host details.
 Since this operates via SNMP, it CAN provide MAC details over a layer-3 network, (ie: a VPN).

-Options:
+### Options

 * --ip (REQUIRED): Starting IP (usually gateway or a core switch)
 * --community: SNMP community string (default: public)
-* --format: Output format, either "json" or "csv" (default: json)
+* --format: Output format, either "json", "csv", or "suitecrm" (default: json)
 * --debug: Include to print debug information on stderr
 * --single: Only scan a single host (useful for debugging)
+* --crm-url: URL of the SuiteCRM instance
+* --crm-client-id: Client ID for the SuiteCRM instance
+* --crm-client-secret: Client secret for the SuiteCRM instance

-Fields provided:
+### Fields provided

 * ip
 * mac